lisaong/diec/day2/README.md

 ```

 To find the microbit serial port path:
-1. Connect the micro:bit over USB.
+1. Connect the Micro:bit over USB.
 The driver should automatically install (will require admin privileges)
 2. Start -> Device Manager
   - Expand Ports (COM & LPT)
   - Look for something like "USB Serial Device (COM4)" (the last digit will change depending on your computer)